andybir/museum-quiz/project-worksheet.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

-#### MVP EXAMPLE
+#### MVP
-- Find and use external api
-- Render data on page
-- Allow user to choose favorites
+- Display three collections for user to learn about
-- Save their choices in firebase
+- Build out 5 objects with image and description per collection
+- Create a quiz for each collection with multiple choice options
+- Display results of quiz
+- add simple CSS

-#### PostMVP EXAMPLE
+#### PostMVP

-- Add user auth
+- Show quiz question progress bar in upper right corner
+- add more objects per collection
+- offer more variety for answer types, i.e. open ended or fill in the blank

 ## React Component Hierarchy